chbauman/perler-beads-template/README.md

 ### `npm run deploy`

-Builds the react app and publishes it through Github pages.
+Publishes the app through Github pages.
+Note that `npm build` needs to be run first.